sathwikcodes/Dynamic_Flutter/README.md

 ## Credits

-- Project developed by [Your Name]
+- Project developed by [Sathwik Batta]
 - Technologies used:
 - Flutter
 - Firebase